-The firm opened its office in New York in 2001, and has since been appointed to a series of corporate monitorships, with three of the firm's partners being picked for the coveted positions.
+Since opening its New York office in 2001, the firm has been appointed in a series of corporate monitorships, with three of the firm's partners being picked for the coveted positions.

 New York partner and former Brooklyn federal prosecutor George Stamboulidis has been selected as an independent monitor on six separate occasions.
-These include an 18-month monitorship of Merrill Lynch, handed to Stamboulidis in 2003 after the company avoided criminal charges over its role in the Enron debacle.
-He is a Who’s Who Legal: Business Crime Defence nominee.
+These include an 18-month monitorship of Merrill Lynch, which was awarded to Stamboulidis in 2003 after the company avoided criminal charges over its role in the Enron debacle.
+He is a Who's Who Legal: Business Crime Defence nominee.

-Carney, a former prosecutor who also spent five years at the US Securities and Exchange Commission (SEC), was in 2018 appointed as a special examiner by the United States Bankruptcy Court for the Southern District of New York to conduct a special investigation of the circumstances surrounding the allegations that celebrity jeweller Nirav Modi defrauded India's state-run Punjab National Bank out of US$2 billion.
+Carney is a former prosecutor who spent five years at the US Securities and Exchange Commission.
+In 2018, he was appointed as a special examiner by the United States Bankruptcy Court for the Southern District of New York to conduct a special investigation into the circumstances surrounding the allegations that celebrity jeweller Nirav Modi defrauded India's state-run Punjab National Bank out of US$2 billion.

 In Washington, DC, Jonathan Barr is among the names to know.
 He previously served for more than 15 years in government, both at the SEC and as a prosecutor.

 Other partners at the firm with significant US government experience include Jonathan New, who spent seven years at the Manhattan federal prosecutor's office where he was a member of a strike force investigating mortgage fraud and financial schemes following the 2008 financial crisis.

 Carole Rendon, a former US attorney for the Northern District of Ohio, is based in the Cleveland office and has a strong reputation for handling cybersecurity problems.
 GIR has reported that Rendon represented a former energy sales employee at Rolls-Royce in connection with a scheme to bribe officials in Central Asia and China.